 It is described as “a viral disease characterized by progressive damage (-pathy) or inflammation of the white matter (leuko-) of the brain (-encephalo-) at multiple locations (multifocal).”

-We now know that PML is caused by the JC virus, something we all already carry, but is usually kept in check by a healthy immune system, something we MSers don’t have.
+We now know that PML is caused by the JC virus, something most of us already carry.
+But it is usually kept in check by a healthy immune system, something we MSers don’t have.

 Other risk factors include duration of therapy and presence of the anti-JC virus antibodies.